DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 Thus, traffic received on an Unprotected or Protected port is consider Inbound or Outbound respectively.

+The application also supports complete IPSec protocol offload to hardware (Look aside crypto accelarator or using ethernet device).
+It also support inline ipsec processing by the supported ethernet device during transmission.
+These modes can be selected during the SA creation configuration.

+In case of complete protocol offload, the processing of headers(ESP and outer IP header) is done by the hardware and the application does not need to add/remove them during outbound/inbound processing.

 The Path for IPsec Inbound traffic is:

 *  Read packets from the port.
 *  Classify packets between IPv4 and ESP.
 *  Perform Inbound SA lookup for ESP packets based on their SPI.
-*  Perform Verification/Decryption.
+*  Perform Verification/Decryption (Not needed in case of inline ipsec).
-*  Remove ESP and outer IP header
+*  Remove ESP and outer IP header (Not needed in case of protocol offload).
 *  Inbound SP check using ACL of decrypted packets and any other IPv4 packets.
 *  Routing.
 *  Write packet to port.